-Pipeline Licence applicants are encouraged to negotiate easement agreements with landholders.
-This can take the form of an ‘easement option’ which outlines permissions and restrictions regarding access to land, including any specific requirements from the landholder.
+Pipeline licence applicants are encouraged to negotiate easement agreements with landowners.
+These can take the form of an agreement that outlines permissions and restrictions regarding access to land, including any specific requirements from the landowner.

-If a landholder wants to be compensated, it doesn’t have to be monetary.
-It could involve an agreement where the licensee conducts maintenance, earthworks or infrastructure upgrades for the landholder.
+If a landowner seeks compensation for an easement, compensation can be in a variety of forms negotiated between the proponent and the landowner.
+Compensation could involve an agreement where the licensee conducts maintenance, earthworks or infrastructure upgrades for the landowner.

-If the Minister for Energy and Utilities is satisfied that the licensee has taken ‘all reasonable steps’ to enter into an access agreement with a landholder, but an agreement was not reached, the easements over land in question could be compulsorily acquired with compensation being given to the landholder.
+If no agreement can be reached, the Minister for Energy and Environment will request information from both parties about the impasse.
+If the Minister for Energy is satisfied that the licensee has taken all reasonable steps to enter into an agreement with a landowner, the Minster for Energy may allow for a compulsorily acquired easement with compensation being given to the landowner.

 Compensation is given in accordance with the principles outlined in the Land Acquisition (Just Terms Compensation) Act 1991.

-If you are an affected landholder, you should consider seeking legal advice in relation to your land access negotiations.
+If you are an affected landowner, you should consider seeking legal advice in relation to your land access negotiations.